psg-titech/IIST_proof/Agda/README.lagda.md

 ## What are IISTs?

 An IIST is a kind of "invertible" list/stream processor.
-It emits more output as you feed more input, and has an inverse processor that can recover more elements of the original input as you give more outputs.
+It produces more output more input is provided, and has an inverse processor that can recover more elements of the original input as more outputs are given.

 ### Definitions of IISTs

-Here are formal definitions of IIST and related concepts for finite inputs.
+The following are formal definitions of IIST and related concepts for finite inputs.

-A *Sequence Transformation*(ST) is a partial function on lists.
+A *Sequence Transformation* (ST) is a partial function on lists.
 ```agda
 ST : Set → Set → Set
 ST X Y = List X → Maybe (List Y)
 ```
-An ST `st` is an *Incremental* ST(IST), if `st` outputs `ys` for some `xs`, `st` outputs some prefix of `ys` for any prefix of `xs`.
+An ST `st` is an *Incremental* ST (IST) if it is prefix-preserving.
+That is, if `st` produces an output `ys` for some input `xs`, any prefix of `st` will produce a prefix of `ys`.
 ```agda
 infix 4 _≺_